vladyslavnUA/INT-1.3-AND-INT-2.3-Spring-Intensive/Assignments/Project-Requirements.md

 - Continue building an old project into an even better version.
 - This can be a project you made in SPD, a previous intensive, or a susbstantial extension on a class project.
 - Teams *CANNOT* be more than 5 engineers.
+- *EACH TEAMMATE must fill out [this proposal](https://docs.google.com/document/d/1pZh24HKYJlB7uuVZB1C8KNeBNC2VdzD8X87PVHwXpqU/edit#heading=h.rwkd8l4c90sq) for their own individual contributions* to the project.
+You do NOT just make one proposal for the whole team.

 ### 2: Proposal Approval

-**All students** must fill out their **individual** intensive proposal (each team member must fill out a proposal for their own unique contributions) and get it approved by a staff member **by Monday 3/18 at 4pm** -- you've been invited to a class session at that time where you will get approval.
+**All students** must fill out their **individual** [intensive proposal](https://docs.google.com/document/d/1pZh24HKYJlB7uuVZB1C8KNeBNC2VdzD8X87PVHwXpqU/edit#heading=h.rwkd8l4c90sq) (each team member must fill out a proposal for their own unique contributions) and get it approved by a staff member **by Monday 3/18 at 4pm** -- you've been invited to a class session at that time where you will get approval.

 ### 3: Daily Accomplishment Log